vguleaev/vguleaev.dev/src/content/blog/which-tailwind-library-to-pick-for-react-app.md

 tags: ['Tailwind', 'React', 'NextJs']
 ---

 I enjoy creating my frontend projects with **Nextjs** and **React**.
 Also **Tailwind** is the second must have thing in my tech stack.
-I wanted to avoid reinventing over and over again same basic components like Modals, Dropdowns, Selects, Tables and focus on building application logic.
+I wanted to avoid reinventing over and over again the same basic components like Modals, Dropdowns, Selects, Tables and focus on building application logic.
 And there are many ways you can go...

 I am pretty sure I want to use React and Tailwind but don't want to write Javascript for components to be interactive.
 Obviously I had to pick up some **Tailwind** component library.
 But there are so many of them 😨.

-In this article I am going to compare most popular Tailwind component libraries and also tell which are the best in my opinion.
+In this article I am going to compare the most popular Tailwind component libraries and also tell which are the best in my opinion.

 Let's go! 😀